kindone/cppproptest/doc/Generators.md

 With template specialization, new `Arbi<T>` (or its alias `Arbitrary<T>`) for type `T` can be defined, if it isn't already defined yet.
 By defining an _Arbitrary_, you are effectively adding a default generator for a type.

 Following shows an example of defining an _Arbitrary_.
-Note that it should be defined under `proptest` namespace in order to be noticed and accessible in the library core.
+Note that it should be defined under `proptest` namespace in order to be recognized and accessible by the library core.

 ```cpp
 namespace proptest { // you should define your Arbi<T> inside the namespace